prabapro/adoutreach-utm-params-to-hubspot/README.md

 ## GCP IAM Permissions

-You will need `Cloud Functions Developer (roles/cloudfunctions.developer)` IAM role for deploying this application as a Google Cloud Function.
+- You will need `Cloud Functions Developer (roles/cloudfunctions.developer)` IAM role for deploying this application as a Google Cloud Function.
 Refer [this documentation](https://cloud.google.com/functions/docs/reference/iam/roles#cloudfunctions.developer) for more details.

+- In addition to above, the user must be added to the service account as well;
+  1. Go to **IAM and Admin > Service Accounts**
+  1. Click on the default service account `[project_id]@appspot.gserviceaccount.com`
+  1. Click on **Permissions** tab
+  1. Click on **Grant Access** button
+  1. Enter the user email & assign `Service Account User (iam.serviceAccountUser)` role
+  1. Click **Save**

 ## Setup